Perturbative $T$-odd asymmetries in the Drell-Yan process revisited: Comparison to ATLAS data

 To begin with, we investigate the rapidity and $Q_T$ dependences of the angular coefficients $A_5$, $A_6$, $A_7$ near the $Z^0$ pole.
-Fig.~\ref{YrapidityDependence} shows the rapidity for fixed $Q_T$, while Fig.~\ref{qq_qg_A567} presents the results as functions of $Q_T$ in one of the three rapidity bins accessed by ATLAS.
-As the plots show, the coefficients are overall small, reaching at most 0.1--0.2\% near $Q_T\sim m_Z$ or towards larger $|y|$.
+As in the previous section the calculation is done using $\sqrt{s}=8 $ TeV and $\mu=\sqrt{Q^2+Q_T^2}$.
+Figure~\ref{YrapidityDependence} shows the rapidity distribution for fixed $Q_T$, while Fig.~\ref{qq_qg_A567} presents the results as functions of $Q_T$ in one of the three rapidity bins accessed by ATLAS.
+As the plots show, the coefficients are overall small, reaching at most 0.1--0.2\% near $Q_T\sim m_Z$ or toward larger $|y|$.
 This finding does not really come as a surprise: Small values of the $T$-odd $A_{5,6,7}$ coefficients have been predicted in Refs.~\cite{Mirkes:1992hu,Hagiwara:1984hi} also for $W$ boson production.
-In case of $Z$ boson production $A_{5,6,7}$ are further suppressed because of the smallness of the corresponding weak couplings, relative to the couplings appearing in $W_T$ and $W_L$.
+In the case of $Z$ boson production $A_{5,6,7}$ are further suppressed because of the smallness of the corresponding weak couplings, relative to the couplings appearing in $W_T$ and $W_L$.

 The increase of $A_{5,6,7}$ at larger values of rapidity in Fig.~\ref{YrapidityDependence} -- which is consistent with the leading-power relation between $W_{\nabla}$ and $W_{\Delta_P}$ we found in Eq.~(\ref{ALA_LamTung_T_odd}) -- follows the trend observed in Ref.~\cite{Hagiwara:1984hi} for $W$ boson production in $p\bar{p}$ collisions at $\sqrt{s}=540$ GeV.
 Likewise, a similar dependence on rapidity was found for the angular coefficients in Refs.~\cite{ATLAS:2016rnf,CMS:2015cyj}.
 At fixed rapidity, the $T$-odd coefficients are small for small $Q_T$ and then increase, peaking when $Q_T$ is near the $Z$ mass (see Fig.~\ref{qq_qg_A567}).
 We also show in the figure the individual contributions by $q\bar{q}$ and $qg$ scattering, the latter dominating for all kinematics.
 Among the $T$-odd structure functions, $W_{\Delta\Delta_{P}}$, being symmetric under interchange $z_1 \leftrightarrow z_2$, has the largest contribution from quark-antiquark annihilation.